“You can learn many things from children. How much patience you have, for instance.” ― Franklin P. Adams

-In the Childhood Immunisation Schedule children receive a chickenpox vaccine at 18 months of age.
-But a second dose which isn’t funded by the schedule can improve protection from about 80-85% with a single dose, to 98% with 2 doses.
+In the Childhood Immunisation Schedule, children receive a chickenpox vaccine at 18 months of age.
+But a second dose that isn’t funded by the schedule can improve protection from about 80-85% with a single dose, to 98% with 2 doses.

 Children can receive their first vaccine from 12 months of age.

 NSW Health funds influenza immunisations for all children from 6 months to 4 years.
 After the age of 5, they must be purchased privately, except if your child has an at-risk condition.